Spider-Man (1981 TV series): VHS and Beta

+DVD

 In Canada, Morningstar Entertainment released the episode "The Vulture Has Landed" on DVD in the set entitled Spider-Man vs. The Vulture.
 The set also contains "The Vulture's Prey" and "The Dark Terrors", both from the 1967 Spider-Man TV series.
 Morningstar also released "Canon of Doom" (on the Fantastic Four vs. Doctor Doom set, included in the Villains Showdown Gift Set that also includes "Spider-Man vs. The Vulture"), although the episode is the Bonus episode on the disc.
 "Arsenic and Aunt May" was also released in the Heroes box set.
-All the Morningstar DVDs were mastered from VHS/Betamax copies that were released by Prism Video in 1985 as part of their Marvel Video Library series.
+All the Morningstar DVDs were mastered from VHS/Betamax copies that were released by Prism Entertainment in 1985 as part of their Marvel Comics Video Library series.

 Region 2

 In April 2008, Liberation Entertainment secured the home media rights to select Marvel shows from Jetix Europe in select European territories, including Spider-Man.

 In 2009, Clear Vision took over home media rights, and released the series on DVD on four volumes in the United Kingdom, released on June 7, July 5, August 2, and September 6 of 2010 respectively, with a triple pack releasing in 2011, and a complete series release following on March 11, 2013.
 The company also released the show's four DVD volumes in Germany.
 To avoid confusion with other Spider-Man DVD titles, Clear Vision released the show on DVD under the name Spider-Man 5000.